Sherwin Wine: Views

 Wine coined the word ignosticism.
 It is the view that a coherent definition of God must be presented before the question of the existence of God can be meaningfully discussed.

 An openly gay man, Wine was also a member of Triangle Foundation's Board of Advisors.

+Wine supported the Zionist movement and Jewish peoplehood, writing that "Zionism is the most effective expression, in modern times, that we Jews are more than a religion.
+We are a people and an ethnic culture."